Classlist makes organising your event and collecting payment much easier!

-Optional question for invitees: there is an optional box below the ticket fields where you can add a question you want your invitees to answer, eg "Do you have any special dietary requirements?" for an event involving food.
+Optional question for invitees: there is an optional box below the ticket fields where you can add a question you want your invitees to answer, eg "Do you have any special dietary requirements?"
 Guests will have the option to answer the question straight after the checkout and you can see the answers by downloading a csv file for the event.

 You can collect payment for events on Classlist via Stripe or Paypal.
 For member-only community events we offer both methods.
 For events with a public guest checkout we only offer Stripe.

 Please Note: While you are able to use different payment methods for different events, it is not currently possible to change payment method for an event once a method has been chosen.

 Stripe is a better solution for community events as the payment is made right in the Classlist app, whereas with PayPal, parents are taken externally to PayPal to pay, which requires them to type in more information which is harder on phones.
 PayPal fees are higher too.
 Here's why we recommend Stripe.

 NB: Classlist doesn't charge fees for taking payments as our revenue comes from advertising.